ptdbrain/DSA-Pathfinding-Intro-AI/README.md

 ## ⚙️ How to Run
 ### 1. Install dependencies
-- Make sure you have Python 3 and Flask installed.
+- Make sure you have Python 3, Flask, osmnx installed.

 ```bash
 pip install flask osmnx